CtrlK

 Suggestions

-Replace abstract descriptions with concrete, executable code examples for key operations like peer selection, state synchronization, and conflict resolution.
+Replace abstract descriptions with concrete, executable code examples showing how to implement gossip dissemination, peer selection, and state synchronization with specific libraries or tools.

-Remove explanations of well-known distributed systems concepts (vector clocks, Merkle trees, anti-entropy) and instead provide project-specific configuration, APIs, or commands.
+Remove explanations of well-known distributed systems concepts (vector clocks, Merkle trees, anti-entropy) and instead provide specific configuration parameters, thresholds, and decision criteria Claude should use.

 DimensionReasoningScore